Meet the Maternity Team

 Nursery Nurses

 The Nursery Nurses wear a pink-striped tunic and work under the guidance of the Midwives.
 They take responsibility for the nursing care of babies when required.
-This includes monitoring temperature, pulse, respiration, oxygen saturation, weight and performing certain blood tests.
+This includes monitoring temperature, heart rate, respiration rate, oxygen saturation, weight and performing certain blood tests.
 They work with the Midwife looking after you and will let the Midwife know if there is anything they are concerned about.
 They offer feeding support where necessary.
-An important aspect of their role is to give advice, guidance and support to parents.

 Newborn Hearing Screeners